SunsetRay/mySite/content/home/experience.md

 Major in Computer Science

 - A BUPT scholarship recipient in each academic year
-- A member of YePeiDa Innovation College
+- A member of YePeiDa Innovation College (top 60 students among 3600 undergraduates year-round)
-- GPA: 3.7/4
+- GPA: 3.75/4

 """